 - Not already exist in the partially flattened enclosing class [i.e., have different names]. - The new element is a long form of redeclare or uses the 'class extends A' syntax, see Section 7.3. - Be exactly identical to any element of the flattened enclosing class with the same name and the same level of protection (public or protected) and same contents.
-In this case, one of the elements is ignored (since they are identical it does not matter which one).
+In this case, the first element in order (can be either inherited or local) is kept.
+It is recommended to give a warning for this case; unless it can be guaranteed that the identical contents will behave in the same way.